 IPv4/6 Interworking

-[PKT-SP-IGS-C01-130930, PacketCable Interconnect Guidelines Specification]

 It is the responsibility of the IPv6 SSP network to perform the IPv4/IPv6 interworking function when interworking with an IPv4 SSP network.

 Fault Isolation and Recovery

-[PKT-SP-IGS-C01-130930, PacketCable Interconnect Guidelines Specification]

 Interface Failure Detection

 An SSP network MAY periodically send an OPTIONS request containing a Max-Forwards header field set to a value of '0' to detect the availability of a peer’s ingress point.
 The ping rate is based on bi-lateral agreement (typically every 5 seconds).
 If the sending SSP network fails to receive a response to an OPTIONS request, then it will consider that non-responding ingress point into the peer SSP network to have failed, and will remove the ingress point from the available set of ingress points to the peer SSP network.
 When a failure is detected, the SSP network that detected the failure should attempt to route subsequent calls to the peer SSP network over an available alternate route, with the final alternate route being the PSTN.
 In the meantime, the SSP network that detected the failure will continue to send periodic OPTIONS pings to the failed ingress point, in order to detect when it has been restored and is available for service.